 What is so significant about this process is that once our nerve-based learning system became sufficiently developed for us to become conscious and able to effectively manage events, our conscious thinking self or ego was then in a position to wrest control from our gene-based learning system’s instincts, which, up until then, had been controlling our lives.
 Basically, once our self-adjusting, conscious thinking self or ego emerged it was capable of taking over the management of our lives from the we had acquired through the natural selection of genetic traits that adapted us to our .

-Unable–until now–to truthfully explain our competitive, selfish and aggressive egocentric state or condition we justified it with all manner of false excuses, but, most wonderfully, biology is finally able to provide the clarifying, psychosis-addressing-and-solving, truthful, real explanation of the human condition–a redeeming, relieving and thus healing explanation that brings about the complete transformation of the human race, ending our angry, ego-embattled, repressed, escapist, alter ego-needing, alienated condition forever!
+Unable–until now–to truthfully explain our competitive, selfish and aggressive egocentric HUMAN CONDITION we justified it with all manner of false excuses, but, most wonderfully, biology is finally able to provide the clarifying, psychosis-addressing-and-solving, truthful, real explanation of the human condition–a redeeming, relieving and thus healing explanation that brings about the complete TRANSFORMATION of the human race, ending our angry, ego-embattled, egocentric and alienated condition forever!